 I’ve been using an iPhone since the first one launched in 2007.
 And in that time, I feel like I’ve learned most of the ins and outs of iOS.
 Like many of you, I’m the one friends and family come to with their tech questions.

 But I’ll be the first to admit I don’t know everything about Apple’s mobile OS, as I learn new stuff everyday.
-And yesterday, I found out that you can turn your Photo Streams into websites, viewable by anyone, in just a few easy steps…
+And recently, I found out that you can turn your Photo Streams into websites, viewable by anyone, in just a few easy steps…

 Yes, there are literally dozens of sites and services out there for sharing photos.
 But for quickly sharing a specific set of photos—say from a vacation—I’m not sure many of them are better suited than this.
 It literally took me less than a minute.

 To those of you who already knew how to do this, more power to you.
 But for those of you who didn’t, this is a pretty cool trick huh?
 For more cool iPhone photography tips and tricks, be sure to check out our awesome iPhoneography section.